What are the most spectacular roads in Argentina?

 Cuesta de Zapata is a high mountain pass at an elevation of 1.907m (6,256ft) above the sea level, located in Belén department of Catamarca Province in Argentina.
 It’s, undoubtedly, one of the world’s most dangerous roads.

-Paso Mamuil Malal is an international high mountain pass at an elevation of 1.253m (4,111ft) above the sea level, located in the Andes, on the border between Chile and Argentina.
+Paso Mamuil Malal is an international high mountain pass at an elevation of 1,253m (4,111ft) above sea level, on the border between Chile and Argentina.

 Cerro Famatina is a high mountain peak at an elevation of 4.603m (15,101ft) above the sea level, located in the province of La Rioja, in northwest Argentina.